guillaumedsde/dissertation-notech/timelog.md

 - **2 hours** preparing meeting and trying to implement SHAP TreeExplainer
 - **30 mins** meeting, talk about API specifications, designing requirements and sensibility of data
 - **2 hours** working on swagger specification, settting up its repo with CI and generating conexion project from it.

+## 10/10/2019
+- **2 hours** experimenting with OpenAPI code generator, exploring results, trying to reimplement basic functionality into the generated code

+## 13/10/2019
+- **3 hours** exploring OpenAPI specification, making API spec more restful, start from scratch adding endpoints one at a time